 The media analysed actively used the technique of actualising WWII archetypes, such as "fascists", "Nazis", and so on, as well as the technique of substituting concepts, for example, where the concept of "nationalists" is deliberately replaced by the word "Nazis" due to the similarity of the phonetic system.

-The section 'PSYCHOLINGUISTIC MANIPULATIONS AND HATRED INCITEMENT METHODS is written by Ms. Yulia Krylova-Grek.
+34 The chapter 'Psycholinguistic Manipulations and Hatred Incitement Methods' is written by Yulia Krylova-Grek.